Eli017/binary-calculator-team9/README.md

   - Discussed updated gitFlow requirements.
   - Assigned final tasking to complete the project in a timely fashion.
   - Discussed availability of all team members on the final day prior to submission.
-- Had formal meeting 9/11/2020 @11:00 PM Eastern Standard Time.
+- Had informal meeting 9/11/2020 @11:00 PM Eastern Standard Time.
-  -All members were in attendance.
+  -4/5 members were in attendance.
   -Discussed final submission.
   -Fixed a few major bugs.